michael-w-williams/demos/2018/cli01/ref/fn-version.md

   fn version - Display CLI and server versions

 USAGE
-  fn version [global options]
+  fn [global options] version

 DESCRIPTION
-  This is the description
+  This is commands shows the latest client and server version.
 ```

 [Some link](#)